 Annetta Kapon works in Sculpture, Installation and Video.
-Kapon, born in Athens, Greece, now lives in Los Angeles and has exhibited in the United States and abroad since 1982.
-She is a Professor and Assistant Chair in Graduate Fine Arts at Otis College of Art and Design, where she teaches both studio and theory seminars.
+Kapon, born in Athens, Greece, lives in Los Angeles and has exhibited in the United States and abroad since 1982.
+She is a Professor and Interim Chair in MFA Fine Arts at Otis College of Art and Design, where she teaches both studio and theory seminars.

 Her work has been featured at Side Street Projects, Jewish Museum in Greece, the University of Chicago, LACE, Exit Art, Wexner Center for the Arts and the Biennale of Sydney among others.